Hiking the Kuliʻouʻou Valley Trail on Oʻahu, Hawaiʻi

 Kuliʻouʻou-Puʻu ʻO Kona Junction

-On a different note, the service road that continues to the left is the route for the Puʻu ʻO Kona Ridge Trail, but that’s a hike for another day.
+On a different note, the service road that continues to the left is the route for the Puʻu ʻO Kona Trail, but that’s a hike for another day.

-Read My Separate Post: Puʻu ʻO Kona Ridge Trail
+Read My Separate Post: Puʻu ʻO Kona Trail

 Kuliʻouʻou Valley Trailhead